neos/fusion-form/Documentation/RuntimeFormBasics.md

 }
 ```

-The Runtime form also allows to specify an `identifier` that will be used as namespace for all form values and
+The Runtime form also allows to specify an `namespace` that will be used as namespace for all form values and
 the initial `data` for cases in which the process doesn't start empty.

 ## Process - `Neos.Fusion.Form:Runtime.SingleStepProcess`